abemscac/pies-doc/docs/vue3/reactive.md

 - What is a **reactive proxy**?
 - What is **`UnwrapNestedRef<T>`**? (optional)

-We'll try to explain these stuff in this chapter.
+We'll try to explain these things in this chapter.
 But before doing that, let's take a look at a simple example of `reactive()`:

 ```ts showLineNumbers
 import { reactive } from 'vue'